Balykchi

 Issyk Kul lake and beaches

-The number one attraction is undoubtedly Lake Issyk-Kul itself – a vast blue expanse framed by snow-capped peaks.
+The number one attraction of Balykchi is undoubtedly Lake Issyk-Kul itself – a vast blue expanse framed by snow-capped peaks.
 Balyckhi’s lakefront offers few public beaches where you can sunbathe on golden sands and take a dip in the lake’s slightly saline waters.
-The ones looking for more services should head towards Cholpon Ata.
-Visitors can enjoy swimming, kayaking, and even jet-skiing on the calm summer waters4.
+The ones looking for more services or local level services, should head towards Cholpon Ata.
+Visitors can enjoy swimming, kayaking, and even jet-skiing on the calm summer waters.
 Don’t miss an evening stroll along the shore to catch a spectacular sunset over the mountains.
+For a more active lake experience, consider a boat excursion.
+The boat excursions tend to be filled with partying locals, which is an experience as well.

 Soviet heritage of Balykchi

 Balykchi boats with the remains of Soviet fishing industry and also with other industrial facilities that were connected to the Soviet rail network through Bishkek. making it an interesting stopover for dark tourism enthusiasts.
 There is a Soviet era port that was mostly used to unload coal from the ships transferring it from the mines located at the eastern side of Issyk Kul.
 Another old port used for loading the ships can be found in Karakol.
-The old cranes stay still at the shore and some of the ships are still afloat here.
+The old cranes stay still at the shore and some of the ships are still afloat here.Â

 Historic railway station